NetApp-openstack-dev/openstack-docs/source/netapp-storage/section_data-ontap.rst

 unified storage platform for unprecedented levels of scalability, and data storage flexibility.

-ONTAP 8.x provides two operating modes, ONTAP and 7-Mode.
 ONTAP operation enhances NetApp’s storage efficiency value by introducing massive scalability and nondisruptive operations.
 With ONTAP 8, two or more controllers (or nodes) operate as one shared resource pool or storage cluster.
 The